Exams & Cleanings

 What "comprehensive" actually means

 A real comprehensive dental exam is more than a quick look in your mouth.
-Done well, it is a complete evaluation of your oral health — including things you cannot see and things that will not bother you yet but will if left alone.
-Here is what we do:
+Done well, it is a complete evaluation of your oral health.
+That includes things you cannot see and things that will not bother you yet but will if left alone.

 Visual examination of every tooth.